gameyfin/docs/docs/installation/docker.md

 openssl rand -base64 32
 ```

+If you are using Gameyfin with a reverse proxy, you should also set the `APP_URL` environment variable to the URL of your Gameyfin instance (e.g. `https://gameyfin.example.com`).

 The volumes for the database, data, and logs should be mounted to the host system to persist data across container restarts.
 Additionally, you have to mount your library folder(s) to the container, so Gameyfin can access your media files.
 Finally if you want to use the included torrent plugin, you need to expose the necessary ports (6969 for the tracker and 6881 for the torrent client).